Sell biodiversity credits from your BSA

 The Biodiversity Offsets Program uses four credit purchase methods to obtain the credits needed to meet developer offset.

 - Targeted fixed price offers

 In a tender, applicants offer a price at which they are prepared to sell their credits.

 Applicants submit a bid price to the BCT.
 The BCT considers the bid through a competitive, reverse auction process.

 A tender may be open to both existing credit owners and landholders able to generate the wanted credits from a new BSA.
 Landholders establishing a new BSA will require a Business case as a minimum level of assessment.

 - Participants make bids to sell credits that are displayed on the BCT’s Wanted Credits List.
 The bid identifies the price (per credit) at which a participant is willing to sell their credits.

-- Bids are competitive.
-Bids are evaluated on price, but other factors may be considered as set out in the participants guide for each tender.
+- Bid prices are competitive.
+The BCT evaluates bids based on price, but other factors may be considered as set out in the participants guide for each tender.

-- Successful bids will be offered an agreement to purchase credits.
-In a limited number of cases, the BCT may provide technical and financial assistance to landholders whose successful bid requires the establishment of a new BSA.
+- In a limited number of cases, the BCT may provide technical and financial assistance to landholders whose successful bid requires the establishment of a new BSA.

 The next credit tender is: